 .csipasswdfile is automatically saved to the data logger CPU drive.

 .csipasswd file is used, the PakBus/TCP Password security setting is not used when accessing the data logger via HTTP.
 If the

 .csipasswd file is blank or does not exist, the default user name is "anonymous" with no password and a user level of read only.

-When access to the data logger web server is attempted without the appropriate security level, the data logger will prompt the web client to display a username and password request dialog.
-If an invalid username or password is entered, the data logger web server will default to the level of access assigned to “anonymous”.
+When access to the data logger web interface is attempted without the appropriate security level, the data logger will prompt for a username and password.
+If an invalid username or password is entered, the data logger will default to the level of access assigned to “anonymous”.
 As noted previously, anonymous is assigned a user level of read-only, though this can be changed using Device Configuration Utility.

 If the numeric security code has been enabled, and no

 .csipasswd file is on the data logger, then that numeric security code must be entered to access the data logger.
 If a

 .csipasswd file is on the data logger, the username and password employed by the basic access authentication will eliminate the need for entering the numeric security code.